abusaad17/video-uploader-ui/README.md

 # React + TypeScript + Vite
+   Our project is live at this url :- https://lovely-swan-bbcb4c.netlify.app

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.